Kruml3/Antipalindromic-numbers/README.md

 # Antipalindromic-numbers

+This application is used to calculate palindromic and antipalindromic numbers in various bases and with a variety of different properties.

 The application first needs to be installed using the executable file setup.exe.
 After the installation and a succesful launch, it presents its only window to the user.
 The combo box lets the user select one of the nine modes and lists a set of parameters needed to perform the computation.
 All calculations are launched by pressing the Start button.